dhruvenpatel49/ENPM661_Proj3_phase2/README.md

 2) Launch the file "turtlebot3_world.launch which exists in turtlebot3_gazebo package.
 3) The world file provided, named "map.world", which should be in the worlds folder in turtlebot3_gazebo.

-Open two terminals and in the first terminal run the below code
+Open two terminals and in the first terminal run the below code: -

   cd ~/catkin_ws && catkin_make

   roslaunch turtlebot3_gazebo turtlebot3_world.launch

-In the second terminal run the below code
+In the second terminal run the below code:-

 rosrun turtlebot3_gazebo turtlebot_controller.py